-Where a case under the Industrial Relations Act involving an individual worker has been heard by an Adjudication Officer and a Recommendation has been issued, either party to the dispute may appeal the Recommendation to the Labour Court; such appeals must be made to the Labour Court within 42 days of the date of the Adjudication Officer's Recommendation.
-For the avoidance of doubt, the date of the Adjudication Officer's Recommendation is counted as day 1 of the 42 days.
-Such referrals may be made using the Labour Court Appeal Form available at www.labourcourt.ie.
-The Court has no power to extend time for the making of an appeal of a Recommendation of an Adjudication Officer made under the Industrial Relations Act, 1969.
+Where a case under the Industrial Relations Act involving an individual worker has been heard by an Adjudication Officer and a Recommendation has been issued, either party to the dispute may appeal the Recommendation to the Labour Court; such appeals must be made to the Labour Court within six weeks of the date of the Adjudication Officer's Recommendation.
+For the avoidance of doubt, the date of the Adjudication Officer's Recommendation is counted as day 1 of the six weeks.
+Such referrals must be made using the Labour

+Court Industrial Relations S13(9) Appeal Form available at www.labourcourt.ie.